How long is the race?

 What are the eligibility criteria for the Brewer Harding and Rowe Solicitors “Family Cup”?

-The Family Cup competition was introduced last year and sponsored by Brewer, Harding and Rowe Solicitors for the 2018 event.
+The Family Cup competition was introduced in 2018 and sponsored by Brewer, Harding and Rowe Solicitors.
 It is a fun way of encouraging relay teams, two or three people, to take part made entirely of people from the same family – whether siblings, husbands and wives, grandparents/children, parents etc. (not wider family, e.g. cousins, aunts, nephews etc.) – Just sign up using the “Family Cup” entry at registration to be entered.
 You could be the proud winners of your own replica trophy!
 (The fastest family will receive the cup irrespective of gender, however all teams will also automatically be entered into the main team competition categories as well.).

 How many waves are there?